Quantum Leap (1989 TV series): Premise and characters

 Sam has six doctoral degrees, a black belt in kung fu, a photographic memory, and near-virtuosic musical talent, allowing him to easily slip into the shoes of almost anyone in the past.
-The somewhat bookish and naive Sam is contrasted by Al, who is, among other things, a womanizing, cigar-smoking, five-time divorcé who spent his early years in an orphanage, was active in the civil rights movement, and was even a prisoner of war in Vietnam.
+The somewhat bookish and naive Sam is contrasted by Al, who is, among other things, a womanizing, cigar-smoking, five-time divorcé who spent his early years in an orphanage, was active in the civil rights movement, became a naval aviator, and was even a prisoner of war in Vietnam.

 Sam and Al are the only characters to appear in every episode.
 The supporting characters of each episode are the friends, family, and acquaintances of the person Sam has leapt into.
 With a few exceptions, such as two-part or sequential episodes, these characters appear only once, though several actors have played multiple characters.
 Occasionally, Sam runs into real-life historical figures such as Buddy Holly, Michael Jackson, Sylvester Stallone, Donald Trump, Marilyn Monroe, and Ruth Westheimer, the last of whom played herself.

 The other members of the Quantum Leap team, though mentioned often, appear in only a handful of episodes.
 They include head programmer Irving "Gooshie" Gushman (Dennis Wolfberg), psychiatrist Dr. Verbena Beeks (Candy Ann Brown), medical technician (and Al's lover) Tina Martinez (Gigi Rice), and Sam's wife, Dr. Donna Eleese (Teri Hatcher/Mimi Kuzyk), the project's director in his absence.
-The latter does not exist as Sam’s wife until Dr. Beckett changes history.
+The latter does not exist as Sam's wife until Dr. Beckett changes history.

 Production

 Development

 The main premise for Quantum Leap was inspired by such movies as Here Comes Mr. Jordan (1941) and Heaven Can Wait (1978), as well as the 1960s TV show, The Time Tunnel.
-Series creator, Donald P. Bellisario, saw its potential as an original anthology series, though at the time, similarly themed shows were unpopular with the major networks.
+Series creator Donald P. Bellisario saw its potential as an original anthology series, though at the time, similarly themed shows were unpopular with the major networks.

 The series ran on NBC for five seasons, from March 1989 through May 1993.